yellobyte/LED-Strip-Light-Organ/README.md

 Remarks to the **Power-PCB**:

-The Arduino Nano 328P is the ideal device for sampling the three filter outputs and generating PWM signals needed by the power stages.
-It runs on 16MHz only but this proved to be fast enough for the task.
+The little Arduino Nano 328P module is the ideal device for sampling the three filter outputs and generating PWM signals needed by the power stages.
+It only runs on 16MHz but this proved to be fast enough for the task.

 The code running on the Arduino Nano is available in folder [Software](https://github.com/yellobyte/LED-Strip-Light-Organ/Software).
 The IDE used was VSCode/PlatformIO.